 Mosby's 2021 Nursing Drug Reference, 34th Edition

-Trusted for over 25 years, this portable, full-color drug reference is easy to navigate and provides safety features that help you practice knowledgeable, safe medication dispensing.
-Content on more than 5,000 generic and brand-name drugs covers almost every drug you are likely to encounter in clinicals.
-Side effects information, logically organized by body system and identified as common or life threatening, shows you the important and intricate signs to watch for during assessments.
-This guide also includes complete pharmacokinetic tables that explain the mechanism and absorption of the drug as well as the action, duration, and excretion of the drug.
-Whether you’re in the classroom or in clinicals, Mosby's 2021 Nursing Drug Reference, 34th Edition is the all-in-one drug reference your students need for classroom and clinical settings
+Trusted for over 25 years, this portable, full-color drug reference is easy to navigate and provides intricate safety features that ensure students make safe medication practice a priority.
+Content on more than 5,000 generic and brand-name drugs gives details for almost every drug your students are likely to encounter in clinicals.
+Side effects information, logically organized by body system and identified as common or life threatening, shows students the signs to watch for during assessments.
+This guide also includes complete pharmacokinetic information that explains the mechanism and absorption of the drug as well as the action, duration, and excretion of the drug.
+Mosby's 2021 Nursing Drug Reference, 34th Edition is the all-in-one drug reference your students need for classroom and clinical settings

 - Content on more than 5,000 generic and brand-name drugs covers almost every drug you will encounter in clinicals.

 - A Safety Alert feature icon highlights the most critical interactions and side effects that you must be aware of during clinicals.

 - A Black Box Warning feature alerts you to FDA warnings of potentially life-threatening reactions.

 - Bold heading and details on IV drug administration so students can easily find appropriate dosage and IV instructions to help them administer these drugs safely.

 - Side effects information is logically organized by body system and identified as common or life threatening, alerting students to the signs to watch for during assessments.